Security Service Field – Colorado Springs Sky Sox

 Only the one gate is available for fans to enter and exit the stadium which funnels behind the home base area.
 Even with the smaller crowds, it can get so congested it is treacherous.
 My recommendation: Stay in your seat during the game or just meander on the concourse above the baseline on which you are sitting and remain in your seat for a bit after the game to avoid the mass exit and the crowds.
 Hopefully, there will never be the need for a quick evacuation of the stadium.

-The restrooms, one for each gender, feel a bit dated but serve their purpose.
+The restrooms, one for each gender, are a bit dated but serve their purpose.

 Return on Investment 3

-Tickets are reasonable for a AAA ball game.
-Lower box is $15; upper level is $12.
-Military, seniors, and kids under 12 get an additional $2 off.
+Tickets are reasonable for an AAA ball game: lower box ($15), upper level ($12), grass berm ($5).
+Military, seniors (60+), and kids under 12 get an additional $2 off.
+Add an additional $2 when purchased the day of the game.

-The Sky Sox organization provides a variety of promotions:
+The Sky Sox organization provides a variety of promotions throughout the year:

 Tuesday: Two for Tuesdays – $2 tickets; $2 parking, $2 Coors/Coors Light

-Saturday: Select themed nights like Men’s Night Out, Star Trek Night, and more
+Saturday: Select themed nights like Star Trek Night, Harry Potter Night, and more

 With all the promotions and perks, attending a Sky Sox game is well worth the investment.

-Listen to Dan Karcher broadcast the Sky Sox games on AM 1300 or by listening on their website.
+Listen to Dan Karcher broadcast the Sky Sox games on AM 1300 or on their website.
 He calls the game without a lot of unnecessary chatter and provides just the perfect amount of passion.
 He calls the games with superb expertise.
+I hope he continues broadcasting when the new team arrives in 2019.